jomonylw/jomonylw.github.io/content/posts/1731056005959/index.en.md

 date: 2024-11-08
 draft: false
 description: "This article explores the correct concept of financial management, pointing out that investment is the key to wealth, rather than simply relying on increasing income and reducing expenditure.
 Using the wealth comparison between Koo Chen-fu and Koo Li-hsiung, the financial management methods of the Lien Chan family, and an example of becoming a billionaire by investing $1,200 monthly for 40 years, the article illustrates the importance of investment and emphasizes the power of compound interest.
 Furthermore, it analyzes the impact of financial habits on the wealth gap and how to educate the next generation to establish a correct concept of financial management, suggesting incorporating “Don't keep money in the bank” into family precepts to cultivate investment awareness from an early age."
-tags: ["Financial Management", "Investment", "Wealth Creation", "Compound Interest", "Income and Expenditure", "Wealth Gap", "Family Precepts", "Stocks", "Real Estate"]
+tags: ["Personal Investment Bible", "Book","Financial Management", "Investment", "Wealth Creation", "Compound Interest", "Income and Expenditure", "Wealth Gap", "Family Precepts", "Stocks", "Real Estate"]
 series: ["Personal Investment Bible"]
 series_order: 2
 ---